-Highways England has since (November 2018) decided to carry out a further non-statutory consultation for the A27 Arundel Bypass scheme.
+Highways England has launched a further consultation on the A27 Arundel Bypass scheme.

 What is being done?